attack-monkey/hypereduce/README.md

 ```

-## Routing an Action-Function reference to a reusable Action Function
+## Routing an Action-Function reference to a different reusable Action Function

 ```javascript
 ...